rubiefawn/remedy/knowledge-and-treasure/perks.md

 ### Ability Score Improvement

-One of your ability scores increases by 1.
+One ability score of your choice increases by 1.
 You cannot increase an ability score to greater than +5 in this way.

 ### Alert